chesstastic-org/monster-chess/README.md

 let pseudolegal_moves = board.generate_moves(NORMAL_MODE);
 ```

-For testing and benchmarking purposes, `monster_chess` provides a method named `perft`, which will count the number of all possible moves possible that are `depth` half-moves ahead from the position (with a half-move being a move from one of the two players for reference.)
+For testing and benchmarking purposes, `monster-chess` provides a method named `perft`, which will count the number of all possible moves possible that are `depth` half-moves ahead from the position (with a half-move being a move from one of the two players for reference.)

 ```rust
 let perft = board.perft(5, true);
 let perft_pseudolegal = board.perft(5, false);
 ```

-From the benchmarks I've done, `monster_chess` can reach about 20,000,000 pseudo-legal moves per second, and 5,000,000 legal moves per second.
-This isn't ideal and if you're only interested in performance, I recommend using the [cozy-chess](https://github.com/analog-hors/cozy-chess/) crate which is at least 25x faster then the implementation of chess in `monster_chess`.
-However, `monster_chess` is a sound option for chess given you also want the ability to support chess variants or even other games.
+From the benchmarks I've done, `monster-chess` can reach about 20,000,000 pseudo-legal moves per second, and 5,000,000 legal moves per second.
+This isn't ideal and if you're only interested in performance, I recommend using the [cozy-chess](https://github.com/analog-hors/cozy-chess/) crate which is at least 25x faster then the implementation of chess in `monster-chess`.
+However, `monster-chess` is a sound option for chess given you also want the ability to support chess variants or even other games.

-It may be noted that `monster_chess` also aims to support [Fischer Random Chess](https://www.chess.com/terms/chess960).
-As of now, Fischer Random Chess is theoretically supported in the implementation of `monster_chess`'s Chess implementation, but as of now, it isn't tested, and FENs for the variant aren't supported.
-It would be trivial to add it in the framework of `monster_chess` as an extension of the existing Chess implementation, though.
+It may be noted that `monster-chess` also aims to support [Fischer Random Chess](https://www.chess.com/terms/chess960).
+As of now, Fischer Random Chess is theoretically supported in the implementation of `monster-chess`'s Chess implementation, but as of now, it isn't tested, and FENs for the variant aren't supported.
+It would be trivial to add it in the framework of `monster-chess` as an extension of the existing Chess implementation, though.

 ### Ataxx